 Window replacement may be necessary if your windows are outdated or show signs of damage.
 The expected life of windows varies based on the quality, the climate you live in and other factors.
 This review discusses how long windows typically last and what signs indicate a need to replace your windows.
 In some cases, you may benefit from replacing your windows early, particularly during a home remodel.
-Below we discuss particular signs to look for when asking the question, how often do windows need to be replaced?
+Below we discuss particular signs to look for when asking, “how often do windows need to be replaced?”

 How Long Do Windows Typically Last?

-You can expect newly installed windows to last between 15 to 25 years.
+You can expect newly installed windows to last between 15 and 25 years.
 One way to determine how long your windows should last is to check any warranty you are given.
 Most warranties provide coverage for the expected life of the windows.
 Of course, there are many factors that play a role in how long windows last.
 This includes but is not limited to the quality of care, how frequently they are used and the level of weather exposure they receive.

 Signs That You Should Replace Your Windows

 Windows often show signs of aging or damage once they grow closer to their expiration.
 Many homeowners choose to replace their windows early because of aesthetic concerns or during a remodel.
 Often, windows that are outdated or damaged lead to an increase in the monthly energy costs as it becomes more challenging to keep the outside air away and the indoor air inside.

 Notable signs that indicate a need to replace your windows include cracks to the windows or window frame, fogging of the glass, windows that stick while opening and closing and drafts that enter the home while the windows are closed.